 - Prizren: The Castle of Prizren, “Lidhja e Prizrenit” and take a stroll by the canal.
 The path will take you around beautiful shops and restaurants.
 We wish we had gone to a mosque for a visit but couldn’t make time for it.
 However, seeing the architecture from the outside was very enjoyable.

 - Near Prizren: Mali I Sharrit “Sar Mountain” park; though it was only a short hike, we loved the stunning scenery and adored trying out the local honey.

 An inexpensive place to eat and play

 What was a pleasant surprise was the low cost of living.
 Therefore, food, shopping, hotels, and more were affordable compared to some U.S. counterpart stores/restaurants.
-This allowed us as college students to venture out to experience their culturally diverse food options, tourist locations, and shops with more freedom.
+This allowed us as college students to experience their culturally diverse food options, tourist locations, and shops with more freedom.

 If you click on the Expedia link farther down the page, you will be shocked at how low the accommodation prices are per night.
-Since we had our trip covered, we were not aware until we wrote this blog post how reasonable the cost was.
+Since we had our trip covered, we were unaware of how reasonable the cost was until we wrote this blog post.

 How to get to and around Kosovo

 Transport from other countries was relatively easy with several options and airlines.
 The Kosovo airport is smaller, so there is a good chance you will have to land in a different country before flying to Kosovo.
 We transited through Turkey to get to Kosovo.